• 5 min read

 Managers needed to see the progress of departmental work.
 The lack of accountability based on current data complicated plan adjustments and decision-making.

 Solution: The company gradually connected various departments of the head office to Worksection for collaborative work.
-A Worksection manager conducted a personal consultation for department heads.
+A Worksection manager ran a one-on-one consultation for department heads.
 The meeting helped adapt the system to business needs.

 We quickly reviewed the product in half an hour.
 We understood how the system works quite easily.
 We wrote down instructions for the rest of our colleagues” — Kostyantyn Palazov, CDO of Arsenal Insurance